thmignon/mixedreality-enthusiast-guide/docs/adding-custom-home-environments.md

 ### It takes a long time to load my environment, but eventually it shows up
 You can optionally optimize your environment to make it load faster.
 See the optimizing your environment section above for details
 ### My environment loads but the scale is incorrect
-Windows Mixed Reality translates glTF units to 1 meter when loading enviornmens.
+Windows Mixed Reality translates glTF units to 1 meter when loading environments.
 If you environment loads up an unexpected scale, double check your exporter to ensure that you're modeling at a 1 meter scale.
 ### I'm spawning in the wrong location in my environment
 The default spawn location is located at 0,0,0 in the environment.
 Its not currently possible to customize this location so you must modify the spawn point by exporting your environment with the origin positioned at the desired spawn point.